Halloween Horror Nights 2023 at Universal Studios Florida Guide

 There is a lot to enjoy about Halloween Horror Nights, and its problems (I think) are relatively minor as compared to its strengths.
 The big strength, I think, is the design of the mazes/houses.
 These can be hit or miss, but the best of them do an amazing job re-creating environments from films, or just creating environments from the ground up.

 The biggest misses for me in terms of the houses were those based on modern IP–including those I recognize.
-The Walking Dead one was the worst, which seemed to rest on whole zombie schtick, with a few nods to recognizable visuals from the film.
+In recent years, the Walking Dead and Stranger Things houses have been among the worst in this regard, resting on their laurels with recognizable visuals from the film.
 The problem was that beyond the “oh, I recognize that from my favorite [not for me, but maybe for someone] TV series!” moments, the whole thing was dull and monotonous.

-I’d hazard a guess that opinions on the houses will vary based largely on personal preference, but as a whole, the designs were really well done.
+I’d hazard a guess that opinions on the houses will vary based largely on personal preference, but as a whole, the designs are really well done.
 Hard to believe some of these are temporary.

 The scare zones were also very well done, particularly the icons one that featured stages with brief shows throughout the night.
 My personal preference is more towards the narrowly focused scare zones with a single concept than the ‘vague collection’ ones, but both work.
 These were a lot of fun to visit and revisit.

 Criticism aside, I had an absolute blast at Halloween Horror Nights last year, and plan to attend this year.
 If you enjoy horror films or the adult side of Halloween and don’t have kids in tow, I highly recommend dedicating an evening to Halloween Horror Nights.
 If I were a local, I’d probably opt for a lower level Annual Pass and attend 2-3 nights.
 I’m not sure if I’ll be able to make it to Orlando’s version this year, but if not, I’ll hit the event at Universal Studios Hollywood (I really don’t want to miss that Exorcist house!).